Fred-Barclay/Dragon-Catcher/README.md

 errors, then it gives a [WARN] or [Advice], depending on the severity.

 Currently, the following tests are included:
- - Is the root account enabled (can someone log into root)?

  - Is the firewall running?
 (Currently only ufw is supported.
 I plan on adding support for firewalld as well.)